me12free/laravel-mpesa-stkpush-sandbox/README.md

 ## Contributing & Feedback

 Pull requests are welcome!
-Please see the [CONTRIBUTING](CONTRIBUTING.md) guide (or open an issue for questions).
+Please see the [CONTRIBUTING.md](CONTRIBUTING.md) guide (or open an issue for questions).

 - **Star this repo:** If you like this package, please [star it on GitHub](https://github.com/me12free/laravel-mpesa-stkpush-sandbox/stargazers) to show your support!
 - **Rate on Packagist:** [Leave a rating or review on Packagist](https://packagist.org/packages/me12free/laravel-mpesa-stkpush-sandbox) if you find it useful.
 - **Become a contributor:** Open a pull request or issue to join the contributors list.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for full guidelines.

 ---